fungjessica/CS160-GreenMeals/README.md

 ### Step 4: Configure Frontend

-Navigate to the frontend folder:
+Create new terminal and navigate to the frontend folder:

 ```bash
 cd too-good-to-go-frontend